 Besides GDMT, several additional predictors of reverse LV remodelling have been identified in DCM, which are related to a more favourable long-term prognosis.
 In the IMPROVE-HF study of 3,994 HF patients (32% with a non-ischaemic aetiology), almost 30% experienced a >10% increase in LVEF over the 2-year follow-up period.
 Female sex, a non-ischaemic HF aetiology and the absence of digoxin use have been identified as multivariable predictors of LV functional recovery [67].
 Several cohort studies have specifically addressed LV functional recovery in recent-onset DCM and observed a >10% increase in LVEF in 30-70% of patients [9, 11, 68].
 Higher baseline LVEF, and lower LV end-diastolic diameter have been recognized as independent predictors of reverse LV remodelling [11].
 In addition, a lower extent of late gadolinium enhancement (LGE) on cardiac magnetic resonance (CMR), indicative of lower interstitial replacement fibrosis, has been shown to provide incremental predictive value for reverse LV remodelling in recent-onset DCM [9].
 Importantly, independent of other factors, LV reverse remodelling was associated with ~50% lower mortality rates at 10-year follow-up in DCM patients [68].

 On the other hand, male sex and advanced age (>60 years) have been associated with a poorer prognosis in patients with DCM and HF [10, 11, 69].
 Self-declared black race has also been related to more severe HF at presentation, a lesser degree of LV reverse remodelling and ~2-fold higher mortality at follow-up [11].
 Other predictors of adverse outcomes include: lower baseline LVEF, higher NYHA class (III-IV), significant mitral regurgitation [68], the presence of LBBB and higher natriuretic peptide levels [9, 70].
-[71][72]In addition, a more pronounced mid-wall myocardial LGE on CMR has been associated with higher all-cause and HF mortality and more frequent HF hospitalizations in DCM [70].
+Severe functional mitral regurgitation (FMR) has been associated with ~2-fold increased risk of mortality or worsening HF in DCM [71].
+Persistence of severe FMR or worsening of non-severe FMR despite optimal GDMT has been shown to predict adverse prognosis in patients with HFrEF, irrespective of HF aetiology [72].
+In addition, a more pronounced mid-wall myocardial LGE on CMR has been associated with higher all-cause and HF mortality and more frequent HF hospitalizations in DCM [70].

 HF in DCM still carries a considerable mortality risk that is similar to, or higher than mortality attributed to other non-ischaemic HF aetiologies (e.g. valvular or hypertensive) [12].
 Advanced HF remains the most frequent cause of death in DCM, while SCD accounts for <30% of mortality [10, 70].
 Importantly, DCM also confers a high risk of non-cardiovascular mortality, as approximately one third of patients die of cancer, infections, pulmonary disease or haemorrhage [10, 73].
 The risk of non-cardiovascular death increases with older age and more severe HF [10, 73].